newmankuol/skills-introduction-to-github/README.md

+👋 Hi there,
-I work as a teacher.
+I'm. working as a teacher
+I writes poems.